gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 - Should a qualified plugin id of a namespace other than 'org.gradle', with no version constraint, yield a special error message? i.e. only 'org.gradle' plugins can omit version

-## Story: User uses plugin “from” `plugins.gradle.org` of static version, with no plugin dependencies, with no exported classes
+## Story: User uses declarative plugin “from” `plugins.gradle.org` of static version, with no plugin dependencies, with no exported classes

 This story covers adding a plugin “resolver” that uses the plugins.gradle.org service to resolve a plugin spec into an implementation.